 I confirm that the National Museum of Ireland has procedures to monitor the effectiveness of its risk management and control procedures.
-The National Museum of Ireland's monitoring and review of the effectiveness of the system of internal control is informed by the work of the internal and external auditors, the Audit and Risk Committee, which oversees their work, and the senior management within the National Museum of Ireland responsible for the development and maintenance of the internal control framework.
+The National Museum of Ireland's monitoring and review of the effectiveness of the system of internal control is informed by the work of the internal and external auditors, the Governance, Audit and Risk Committee, which oversees their work, and the senior management within the National Museum of Ireland responsible for the development and maintenance of the internal control framework.

-I confirm that the Board conducted an annual review of the effectiveness of the internal controls for 2021.
-The NMI Board Meeting held on the 28th April 2021 reviewed its effectiveness and no adverse findings were noted.
+I confirm that the Board conducted an annual review of the effectiveness of the internal controls for 2022.
+The NMI Board Meeting held on the 25th May 2023 reviewed its effectiveness and no adverse findings were noted.

 The NMI is currently finalising and putting in place a Business Continuity and IT Disaster Recovery Plan.
+In addition an IT User Access and Permissions policy will be documented, and a multi authentication will be introduced.